From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Background

-Traditionally \ac{STPA} and system safety have been applied to technologies where there is consensus on what is safe or unsafe (i.e., an airplane that could crash is viewed as unsafe).
-However, given our aforementioned discussions on the lack of consensus on existing and emergent types of harms from \ac{AI}, we consider all potential types of harms from \ac{AI} to be valid, emergent properties of the system.
+Traditionally, \ac{STPA} and system safety have been applied to technologies where there is consensus on what is safe or unsafe (i.e., an airplane that could crash is viewed as unsafe).
+In contrast, as discussed above, harms arising from \ac{AI} systems are diverse, contested, and often context-dependent, with no single agreed-upon notion of acceptable or unacceptable outcomes.
+Accordingly, we treat potential harms from \ac{AI} as emergent properties of the system that arise through interactions among technical components, human actors, and institutional processes across development and operation.
 Furthermore, \ac{AI} systems have unique differentiating characteristics compared to other complex cyber-physical systems: they can have varying levels of outcome complexity, and the system capabilities \cite{Yang2020-ha} can be probabilistic and distributed.
-These elements needed to be considered in the process of applying STPA to \ac{AI} systems.
+Importantly, these properties are not shared uniformly by all \ac{AI}: they vary markedly across \ac{AI} paradigms---for instance, between an interpretable linear model, an adaptive reinforcement learning agent, and an opaque generative model---so that the same analytical step can demand different considerations depending on the type of \ac{AI} under study.
+These properties complicate hazard identification and prediction, and must be explicitly considered when applying system-theoretic hazard analysis.
+These considerations motivate the need to adapt \ac{STPA} for \ac{AI} systems in a way that supports system-level reasoning about harms across the AI development and deployment processes.